QuentinRougemont/EASYstrata/README.md

 this will:

 *     Perform TE annotation using **repeatmodeller** (de-novo prediction) and **repeatMasker**
 *     Perform gene prediction on the softmasked genome using **BRAKER** (with or without RNAseq).
 *     Evaluate the quality of the gene prediction (mainly using **BUSCO**)
 *     Run **GeneSpace** between your genomes (and eventual ancestral genome) to infer broad pattern of synteny.
 This includes the inference of single copy orthologs by **orthofinder**
 *     Run **minimap** between genes to infer gene synteny
 *    Run **paml** to estimate synonymous divergence (d<sub>S</sub>) between the sequences/regions of interest
 *    Perform various plots:
     *         circos plot,
-	*		 d<sub>S</sub> along the genome,
+    *         dS along the genome,
     *         ideogram,
     *         etc. (example plots are given below)
 *    Infer the most likely number of evolutionary strata using a changepoint analysis and produce plots with the results:
     *         estimates most likely number of strata (model weight)  ,
     *         use Bayes-Factors to assess differences among strata ,
     *         plot changepoint location and uncertainty, convergence of the MCMC, other diagnostic plots
     *         plot circos colored based on numbers of strata
     *         plot ideogram colored based on numbers of strata
     *         plot strata numbers along the genome and along ancestral order

 The following options allow you to run only certain parts of the workflow.